tombigel/react-cyclic-slider/README.md

 - Comes with a handy number input for when you need to be precise
 - Optional units display (°, px, %, etc.) right next to the number input

+## How Cyclic Wrapping Works

+When a value exceeds the maximum or falls below the minimum:

+- **Values above max:** Wrap around to min + (value % max)
+  - Example: With range 0-360, a value of 370 becomes 10
+  - Example: With range 100-200, a value of 210 becomes 10 (210 % 200)

+- **Values below min:** The component handles wrapping for values below the minimum

+This cyclic behavior makes the slider perfect for:

+- Angles (0-360 degrees)
+- Hue values in HSL color (0-360)
+- Time selection (hours, minutes)
+- And any other values that should wrap around at boundaries

 ## Installation

 ```bash